-A global method, on the other hand, usually needs to build a global linear system with some constraints [4].
+A global method, on the other hand, usually needs to build a global linear system with some constraints 4.
 The solution to the global linear system is a control mesh whose limit surface interpolates the vertices of the given mesh.
-This approach usually requires some fairness constraints [4] in the interpolation process to avoid undesired undulations.
+This approach usually requires some fairness constraints 4 in the interpolation process to avoid undesired undulations.
 Although this approach seems more complicated, it results in a traditional subdivision surface which resembles the shape of the given mesh more faithfully.
 The problem with this approach is that it is difficult to handle meshes with large number of vertices because it needs to set up a global linear system.

-There are also techniques that produce subdivision surfaces to interpolate given curves or surfaces that near- (or quasi-)interpolate given meshes [7].
-But those techniques are either of different natures or of different concerns, hence will not be discussed here.
+There are also techniques that produce subdivision surfaces to interpolate given curves or surfaces that near- (or quasi-)interpolate given meshes 9.
+In addition, approaches with implicit shape representations are used for shape reconstruction from scattered data such as MPU 28, Dual RBF 29 and Fast RBF methods 30.
+However, all those techniques are either of different natures or of different concerns, hence will not be discussed here.

 As far as we know, none of the existing methods has the advantages of both a local method and a global method.
 Hence we do not have a subdivision surface based interpolation approach that can handle meshes of any size and any topology while capable of faithfully reproducing the shape of any given mesh.
-Besides, none of the previous techniques were designed for other applications but mesh interpolation. (a) Given Mesh (b) Butterfly (c) New Butterfly (d) New Method
+Besides, none of the previous techniques were designed for other applications but mesh interpolation.